openstack-archive/infra-manual/doc/source/sandbox.rst

 Learn the Gerrit Workflow in the Sandbox
 ----------------------------------------

-OpenStack has a sandbox repository for learning and testing purposes: https://opendev.org/opendev/sandbox.
-This is a great repository to begin your OpenStack learning.
+OpenDev has a sandbox repository for learning and testing purposes: https://opendev.org/opendev/sandbox.
+This is a great repository to begin your OpenDev learning.
 It allows you to experiment with the workflow and try different options so you can learn what they do.
 Please only create 2 or 3 different changes and submit new patchsets to those few changes.
 Please don't create 10 or more changes, this is not the